 - Fine-needle aspiration (FNA) biopsy.
 Nodules are often biopsied to make sure no cancer is present.
 FNA biopsy helps to distinguish between benign and malignant thyroid nodules.
 During the procedure, your doctor inserts a very thin needle in the nodule and removes a sample of cells.
 The procedure, which is carried out in your doctor's office, takes about 20 minutes and has few risks.
-Your doctor is likely to take several samples from a single nodule.
-If you have more than one nodule, your doctor will usually take samples from these as well.
 Often, your doctor will use ultrasound to help guide the placement of the needle.
 The samples are then sent to a laboratory and analyzed under a microscope.

 Thyroid scan.
 In some cases, your doctor may recommend a thyroid scan to help evaluate thyroid nodules.
 During this test, an isotope of radioactive iodine is injected into a vein in your arm.
 You then lie on a table while a special camera produces an image of your thyroid on a computer screen.